 |Troubled Child at the entry to Grizzly Lake, in Colorado|

-DIY ForeverAfter my first fishing trip, the alternator went bad.
-Feeling the sting of parting with a giant pile of money to have a shop fix my alternator, I vowed never to do that again.
+DIY Forever!After my first fishing trip, the alternator went bad.
+Feeling the sting in the wallet to have a shop replace it, I vowed to turn my own wrenches.

-I've replaced engine, transmission, transfer case, axles, suspension, steering; rebuilt alternators, power steering; replaced u-joints, belts, hoses, most brake parts; added and fixed electrical components, door mechanisms, and more.
+I've replaced timing set, engine, transmission, transfer case, axles, suspension, steering; rebuilt alternators, power steering; replaced u-joints, belts, hoses, brake parts; added and fixed electrical components, door mechanisms; and performed countless repairs and maintenance tasks.

 The name?On one of my early Moab trips the truck kept breaking down unexpectedly and was named by the folks I wheeled with.